Art, Textiles and Photography

 Our well-equipped art, textiles and photography studios provide our students with the opportunity to experience a range of media and subjects including painting, drawing, fashion, textiles, ceramics, photography, print making and history of art.

-Our thriving Art, Textiles and Photography Departments are run by Debbie Jones and Yvonne Le Signe and a team of specialist and highly qualified teachers.
+Our thriving Art, Textiles and Photography Departments are run by Debbie Jones and Leah Holliday and a team of specialist and highly qualified teachers.
 Our focus in on building confidence and nurturing talent - we strive to provide every student with the opportunity to gain their maximum level of achievements, wherever their skills and interests lie.

 Art and Textiles are offered at both GCSE and A Level and Photography is also offered as an A Level.
 We have recently broadened our A Level curriculum by introducing film making as part of our existing photography A Level.
 Our art based courses continue to be extremely popular and allow our students the flexibility to develop their talents in their own individual ways.